Fed Up! – When Can I Stop Taking My High Blood Pressure Drugs?

-As you can see from this image several factors can lead to poor blood pressure control, such as See photo on next page - lack of access to medicines, receiving consistent care from HCW including the type of medicines they should have and other treatment.
+As you can see from this image, several factors can lead to poor blood pressure control, such as See photo on next page – lack of access to medicines and receiving consistent care from HCW, including the type of medicines they should have and other treatments.

 Another important barrier to getting control is the behaviour of people with high blood pressure when it comes to how they take their drugs.

 Out of those reasons, let’s look at the behaviour of some people with high BP and why they stop taking their BP Medicines

 This is an essential part of controlling high blood pressure.

 In many people, a combination of drug and non-drug treatment is essential to achieve our goals.